plainblack/Wing/README.txt

    curl http://localhost:5000/api/status

    curl http://localhost:5001/account

+ NOTE: By default there is one user named 'Admin' with a password of '123qwe'.

 8. We also provide you with an nginx config file to give you a baseline for serving your apps.
 You can start it like this: